F1248/OpenCore-Legacy-Patcher/README.md

 * [OpenCore Legacy Patcher Paradise Discord Server](https://discord.gg/rqdPgH8xSN)
   * Keep in mind that the Discord server is maintained by the community, so we ask everyone to be respectful.
-  * Please review our docs on [how to debug with OpenCore](https://dortania.github.io/OpenCore-Legacy-Patcher/DEBUG.html) to gather important information to help others with troubleshooting.
+  * Please review our docs on [how to debug with OpenCore Legacy Patcher](https://dortania.github.io/OpenCore-Legacy-Patcher/DEBUG.html) to gather important information to help others with troubleshooting.

 ## Credits